-Alternative pathogenic mechanisms of variants with wild-type-like voltage dependence of activation
+Alternative pathogenic mechanisms of variants with WT-like voltage dependence of activation investigated if functional features other than current amplitude or voltage dependence of activation could indicate alternative pathogenic mechanisms.

-More than a quarter of the studied variants show wild-type-like expression levels and voltage dependence of activation, despite being found in patients with clinical features suggestive of myotonia congenita.
-Accordingly, for many of these variants the association with myotonia was uncertain, but in several pedigrees the clinical and genetic data support an association with myotonia congenita.
-We investigated whether functional features other than current amplitude or voltage dependence of activation could indicate alternative pathogenic mechanisms.
+More than a quarter of the studied variants show WT-like expression levels and voltage dependence of activation, despite being found in patients with clinical features suggestive of MC.
+Accordingly, for many of these variants the association with myotonia was uncertain, but in several pedigrees the clinical and genetic data support an association with MC.
+We